microwavedballz/read4info/README.md

 ✦Ingame interactions✦
 ✧Yess if alone (online status)
 ✧Whisper me if (away status) prob playing or AFK
-✧If (busy status) im w friends so dni if we dont do it first
+✧If (busy status) im w friends so dni if we dont do it first; if is (online) even w friends go ahead u can int